 With respect to our security guarding operation, the Group strives to enhance its business reputation and expand its operation.
-During the year under review, we were the successful bidder for security guarding services for the global event "the Hong Kong Velodrome for Cycling Event - 2021 UCI Track Cycling Nation Cup".
-The Group gained reputation and improved experience after the completion of cycling projects and we are more equipped to bid for similar event projects in the future.
-We have also managed to maintain our client base for security projects in the private sector, including but not limit to Skyview Cliff and Yuen Long DHL warehouse.
+During the year under review, we were the successful bidder for security guarding services for the Global event "Standard Charter Hong Kong Marathon 2021".
+The Group gained reputation and improved experience after the completion of marathon projects and we are equipped to bid for similar event projects in the future.
+We have also managed to maintain our client base for security project in the private sector, including but not limit to Skyview Cliff and Vista Mount Davis.